codama-idl/codama/README.md

 ## Transforming Kinobi

 Once you have your Kinobi IDL, you may use visitors to transform it.
 This can be useful when the Kinobi IDL was obtained from another source that may not contain some necessary information.
-Here is an example using two provided visitors that adjust the accounts and instructions on the program.
+Here is an example using two provided visitors that adjusts the accounts and instructions on the program.

 ```ts
 import { updateAccountsVisitor, updateInstructionsVisitor } from 'kinobi';